 During the missionary work of Saint Paul in Ephesus, the people of Ephesus were worried that the rise of the Christian faith would overtake the fame of the Goddess Artemis.
 They started a riot, in the year A.D 56, under the leadership of Demetrius, the silversmith, who made a living by selling silver statues of Mother Goddess Artemis.
 Demetrius and others collected thousands together in the Grand Ephesus Amphitheater.
 The crowd was shouting “The Great Artemis of Ephesians”.

-Wood was an English architect, and engineer who eventually become an archaeologist because of his interest in the remains of the Temple of Artemis at Ephesus.
+John Turtle Wood was an English architect, and engineer who eventually became an archaeologist because of his interest in the remains of the Temple of Artemis at Ephesus.

 On 31 December 1869, by following the Greek inscription, giving clues about the location, he discovered the temple buried beneath 20 feet of sand.
 The temple was totally destroyed and nothing more than wreckage.
-Nevertheless John turtle Wood managed to recover a number of sculptured pieces and architectural items to be sent to the British Museum.
+Nevertheless, John Turtle Wood managed to recover several sculptured pieces and architectural items to be sent to the British Museum.

 If you want to explore the Temple of Artemis at Ephesus on-site with us, you can reach us at the links below.